Cross-View Graph Consistency Learning for Invariant Graph Representations: Introduction

-The key contributions are summarized as follows. \begin{itemize} \item{We present a bidirectional graph structure augmentation scheme to construct two complementary augmented views of a graph structure.} \item{We propose a CGCL model that can learn invariant graph representations for link prediction.} \item{A cross-view training scheme is proposed to train the CGCL model by maximizing the consistency information between one augmented view and the graph structure reconstructed from the other augmented view.} \item{Extensive experiments are conducted on graph datasets, achieving competitive results.} \end{itemize}
+The key contributions are summarized as follows. \begin{itemize} \item{We propose a CGCL model that learns two pairs of cross-view adjacency matrices, which can be considered view-invariant, for link prediction.} \item{A coupled graph structure augmentation scheme is introduced to construct two complementary augmented views of a graph structure, which help produce more distinct low-dimensional node embeddings.} \item{A cross-view training scheme is designed to train the CGCL model by maximizing the consistency information between one augmented view and the graph structure reconstructed from the other augmented view.} \item{Extensive experiments are conducted on graph datasets, achieving competitive results.} \end{itemize}